userguy/AWS-SAA-C02-Course/12-RDS/notes.md

 #### Aurora Serverless - Use Cases

-Infrequently used applications.
+Infrequently, intermittent or unpredictable used applications.
 You only pay for resources as you consume them on a per second basis.

 New applications